Privacy Policy

 Your choices

 You can delete your account at any time from inside the app.
-Deleting your account removes your authentication record and any pending shared clips from Supabase.
-Recordings stored on your device are never affected — they’re yours, and they stay with you.
+Deleting your account removes your authentication record and any pending shared voice clips from Supabase.
+Voice clips stored on your device are never affected — they’re yours, and they stay with you.

 Contact